 Since those early days, Classroom Law Project has grown into a premiere educational organization.
 With thousands of partners, participants, volunteers, and donors who value and support our work, we continue to innovate and expand our reach around the state.

-Here’s a handy brochure offering an overview of our programs.
+Here’s an overview of our programs.